logg926/galileo/README.md

 # Galileo

-An iPhone app that takes voice input and output midi file
+An iPhone app that takes voice input and output midi file！

-For amateur composer to record melody idea anywhere at any time
+For amateur composer to record melody idea anywhere at any time!